parryc/thevoid/templates/leflan/language_lithuanian.md

 3. Imparative
 4. Oblique

+Both clauses tend to use the same mood.
+Ex. _jei_ SUBJ, _tai_ SUBJ.

 ### Subjunctive

 The subjunctive consists of two forms: simple and compound.
 The simple form indicates actions "which under certain circumstances would be possible or desirable in the present or in the future."
 The compound perfect form conveys "a possible or imaginary action in the past or a state resulting from such action".<cite>[Ambrazas §5.47](#Ambrazas)</cite>

+This mood is predominantly used in polite speech, such as _norėčiau_, "I would like".

 #### Conjugation